eshlykov/compilers-course/README.md

 ## Prerequisites

 Code is written in C++17.
 Compilation is done via clang-7.0.1.
-For correct work of everything we suggest you have the following:
+For correct work of everything we suggest you to have the following:
 * [bison](https://www.gnu.org/software/bison/) (parser)
 * [flex](https://www.gnu.org/software/flex/) (lexical analyser)
 * [valgring](http://www.valgrind.org) (used for leaks detection)